DARTH-git/state-transition-model-dynamics/README.md

-# A multidimensional array representation of state-transition model dynamics
+# A Multidimensional Array Representation of State-transition Model Dynamics
 This GitHub repository provides the code of the method and exemplary cohort state-tranistion model (cSTM) explained in the following manuscript:

 - Krijkamp EM, Alarid-Escudero F, Enns EA, Pechlivanoglou P, Hunink MGM, Jalal HJ.
 A multidimensional array representation of state-transition model dynamics.